Frankel Conjecture and Sasaki geometry: Preliminaries in Sasaki geometry

 Hence the transverse K\"ahler metric is rescaled indeed, but the scaling factor is different from that along the Reeb vector field direction.
 On the cone $X$, this can be realized by the transformation $r\mapsto \tilde r=r^\l$, and the K\"ahler form is given by

-In the present paper we will choose a particular scaling of the transverse K\"ahler structure and it will be specified later (see \eqref{e-2-5}).
+In the present paper we will fix a particular scaling normalization, and it will be specified later (see \eqref{normalization}).

 The deformations of Sasaki structures on $M$ that we are interested in will all be induced by a deformation of the K\"ahler cone metrics on $X$, with a fixed complex structure $J$, i.e. a deformation of the K\"ahler potentials $r^2$.
 We first consider \emph{transverse K\"ahler deformation}, as discussed in \cite{MSY, FOW}.
 This is a special case of a \emph{Type II deformation} introduced in \cite{BGM}.
 Given a Sasaki structure $(M, \xi, \eta, g)$ and its K\"ahler cone $(X, g_X, J)$.
 We consider all K\"ahler cone metrics on $(X, J)$ with Reeb vector field $\xi$.
-This is equivalent to fixing the homothetic vector field $r\p_r$ since
+This is equivalent to fixing the homothetic vector field $r\p_r=-J\xi$.
+Let $\tilde r^2/2$ be the K\"ahler potential of another such K\"ahler cone metric $\tilde{g}$.
+Then we have